yewshanooi/sodium/README.md

 RIOTGAMES_API_KEY=
 ```
 5. Run the **commands.js** file to deploy or delete application commands<br/>
+> [!IMPORTANT]
-> 💡 Commands are only deployed or deleted for a single guild by default.
+> Commands are only deployed or deleted for a single guild by default.
 Check out the comment in commands.js file to do it globally
 ```
 node commands.js deploy    |    node commands.js delete
 ```
 6. Run the **index.js** file to start the bot<br/>
+> [!WARNING]
-> ⚠️ Don't forget to deploy commands before starting the bot, otherwise commands won't appear as they are not updated
+> Don't forget to deploy commands before starting the bot, otherwise commands won't appear as they are not updated
 ```
 node index.js    -or-    npm start    -or-    nodemon
 ```